coltonmorris/dot-files/README.md

 * zprezto
   - custom theme called `garret_prompt_setup`
   - zsh autosuggest
-* A VM, was virtualbox but I've been annoyed with them
+* A VM, was virtualbox but it's an annoying tool to bother with / manage
-  - might not be needed now depending on OS
+  - might not need now depending on OS and containerless images
 * docker
   - docker for mac > docker toolbox
 * gcloud sdk